-- KVPs are issued by all departmental Post Offices authorised to transact savings bank business and all public sector banks and ICICI Bank, Axis Hank and HDFC Bank authorised for this purpose.2
+You can apply Kisan Vikas Patra in Post Office or any Public Sector Bank including ICICI Bank, Axis Bank and HDFC Bank.
+KVPs are issued by all departmental Post Offices authorised to transact savings bank business and all public sector banks and ICICI Bank, Axis Hank and HDFC Bank authorised for this purpose.

 How to Apply?

-- The application in Form A along with payment has to he deposited with the Post-Office directly or through its authorised agent.
+- The application in Form 1 along with payment has to be deposited with the Post Office directly or through its authorised agent.

-- An applicant should furnish his Aadhaar Number or proof of enrolment for Aadhaar, at the time of application.
+- An applicant should furnish his Aadhaar Number or proof of enrolment for Aadhaar, at the time of application of Kisan Vikas Patra.

-- Ex1stmg KVP holders are also required to furnish their Aadhaar Number latest by 31.3.2018.
+- Ex1stmg KVP holders are also required to furnish their Aadhaar numbers latest by 31.3.2018.

 - The facility of nomination is available on all KVPs (including the joint holder type), except for the KVPs purchased by or on behalf of a minor.